Under both the perpetual and periodic inventory systems, the cost... | Study Prep in Pearson+

-Under both the perpetual and periodic inventory systems, the cost of materials a company purchases to use in making products are classified as:
+Under both the perpetual and periodic inventory systems, the costs of direct materials are classified as:

 A